 App Icon Sizes

-Every app must supply both small and large app icons.
-The small icons are used on the Home screen and throughout the system once your app is installed.
-The large icon is used by the App Store.
+Every app must supply small icons for use on the Home screen and throughout the system once your app is installed, as well as a larger icon for display in the App Store.

 |Device or context||Icon size|